|LW.11130 / LW.11483

 While the course focuses specifically on LGBTQ issues, students cultivate skills that are broadly applicable to other areas of legal advocacy, including other types of civil and human rights work.
 Specific skills developed through the course include skills in the following: researching, critically examining, applying, distinguishing, and writing about cases and laws related to LGBTQ issues or that have a particular impact on LGBTQ people; building from legal victories while managing setbacks and distinguishing (and/or overcoming) adverse law; evaluating the strengths and limitations of diverse organizational models for providing legal services to LGBTQ individuals; drafting affidavits and analogous documents; interviewing and building trust with clients, including when discussing sensitive subject matter; and cultural competency in working with LGBTQ clients, including clients who face multiple and intersecting forms of oppression or disadvantage.

 Each student will earn three credits through 12-14 hours per week of fieldwork at a non-profit legal organization in New York City serving the legal needs of LGBTQ people.
-For the Spring 2017 semester, each of the course’s twelve students has been placed at one of eight partnering organizations: the Anti-Violence Project, Immigration Equality, Lambda Legal, the LGBT Law & Policy Initiative at the Legal Aid Society, the LGBT & HIV Project at Brooklyn Legal Services, the LGBTQ Law Project of the New York Legal Assistance Group, the Peter Cicchino Youth Project at the Urban Justice Center, and the Sylvia Rivera Law Project.
-A similar set of organizations is expected to host students in Spring 2018.
+In recent semesters, each student has been placed at one of eight partnering organizations: the Anti-Violence Project, Immigration Equality, Lambda Legal, the LGBT Law & Policy Initiative at the Legal Aid Society, the LGBT & HIV Project at Brooklyn Legal Services, the LGBTQ Law Project of the New York Legal Assistance Group, the Peter Cicchino Youth Project at the Urban Justice Center, and the Sylvia Rivera Law Project.
+A similar set of organizations is expected to host students in Spring 2019.
 Students interested in fieldwork at a specific LGBTQ-related legal organization in New York City that is not listed here may reach out to Professor Kavey to discuss additional and alternative possibilities.

 The selection of a fieldwork organization for each student depends largely on the student’s interests.
 Before the semester begins, each enrolled student submits a confidential form to the professor that ranks the fieldwork organizations according to the student’s preferences.
-Of the students who timely submitted their placement-preference forms in the three years that Professor Kavey has taught the course, over 60% were placed at an organization that they ranked as a first choice, about 25% were placed at an organization that they ranked as a second choice, and the remainder were placed at an organization that they ranked as a third choice.
-(Two students submitted their preferences after the deadline but were nonetheless placed at a third-choice organization.)
+In the four semesters that Professor Kavey has taught the course (Spring 2015 - Spring 2018), close to 60% of students have been placed at an organization that they ranked as a first choice, over 30% have been placed at an organization that they ranked as a second choice, and the remainder have been placed at an organization that they ranked as a third choice.
 Professor Kavey will continue to make every reasonable effort to match students with a top-choice organization; however, no particular match can be guaranteed ahead of enrollment, in part because placements depend as well on the evolving needs and capacity of the partnering organizations.
 Students taking the course must therefore be open to working at any of the organizations listed above, absent special circumstances.

 In the weekly seminar, students explore a range of issues that arise in the representation of LGBTQ clients and in legal advocacy for LGBTQ rights.
 Through readings and class discussion, students consider landmark cases and major legislation as well as cutting-edge issues that shape the ever-evolving legal debate over LGBTQ rights.
 Students will consider the practical and strategic challenges encountered by lawyers and other advocates who have played a role in shaping the law in this area.
 Materials and exercises on important practice concepts and skills are integrated into the seminar.